lndecastro/AI_Literacy/tempBook2/Module_6_Context_Engineering.md

    ```

 4. **Retrieval-Augmented Generation (RAG)** – Dynamically inject external data into the prompt to enhance factual grounding.
   Retrieval-Augmented Generation enhances the model’s reasoning by **automatically fetching supporting information** from external sources before responding.
-This allows the model to generate answers grounded in **real-time evidence** rather than static training data.
+  This allows the model to generate answers grounded in **real-time evidence** rather than static training data. <p>
   In practice, RAG is implemented as a two-step pipeline:
   1️⃣ **Retrieve** relevant documents or passages based on the user’s query.
   2️⃣ **Augment and Generate** the final answer using both the retrieved data and the model’s reasoning.